7 Surprising Ways to Use Your Public Health Degree

 When natural disasters strike, public health professionals are mobilized to keep populations around the world safe from communicable diseases, contaminated water, foodborne illnesses, and much more.
 By acting quickly and coordinating with government agencies and aid organizations, public health professionals keep those impacted by natural disasters safe from health issues that often arise after hurricanes, earthquakes, and more.

-WHO has designated domestic violence, which affects one-third of women worldwide, as “a global health problem of epic proportions.”‡ Public health professionals, many of whom hold a public health degree, are working to eradicate violence against women in the U.S. and abroad through legislation and public awareness.
+WHO has designated domestic violence, which affects more than one-third of women worldwide, as “a global health problem of epic proportions.”3 Public health professionals, many of whom hold a public health degree, are working to eradicate violence against women in the U.S. and abroad through legislation and public awareness.

 If the above careers in public health interest you, you may be ready to pursue a public health degree.
 But should you enroll in a public health degree at an accredited online university or on campus at a traditional brick-and-mortar institution?